 - Ciconiiformes feed on fish and other aquatic animals.
 Some species can feed on small mammals and very rarely fruit and seeds.

-- Only vultures build no nests – usually, eggs are laid in caves or under bushes.
+- Only vultures build no nests – eggs are usually laid in caves or under bushes.

 - 21 species of Ciconiiformes are seriously threatened.
 They are vulnerable due to predation, hunting, and destruction of habitat, as well as pollution.